ncarthy/kodi-crestron/README.md

+**  This project has been superceded by a new module: Kodi Media Player.
+Download it from [http://shandonsoft.co.uk](http://shandonsoft.co.uk)

 ## WELCOME
 This project hosts SIMPL and SIMPL+ modules that can be used to control [Kodi](http://kodi.tv/) from a Crestron system.
 The modules use the Kodi [JSON-RPC api](http://wiki.kodi.tv/index.php?title=JSON-RPC_API).